Chinese court orders ConocoPhillips to pay $266,000 over 2011 oil spills

 ConocoPhillips could not immediately be reached for comment.

-Another maritime court, in the coastal city of Qingdao, said in July that it will hear a landmark case brought by a nonprofit organisation against ConocoPhillips and CNOOC over the spills.
+Another maritime court, in the coastal city of Qingdao, said in July that it will hear a landmark case brought by a nonprofit organization against ConocoPhillips and CNOOC over the spills.